robmarkcole/robins-hassio-config/README.md

 # robins-hassio-config
 My home-assistant config from my experimental hassio instance.

-My [primary](https://github.com/robmarkcole/robins-homeassistant-config) home-assistant instance is running on a synology NAS, as this is a very stable platform.
-I run a Hassio instance on a pi 3 for experiments and testing.
+My [primary](https://github.com/robmarkcole/robins-homeassistant-config) home-assistant instance is running on a synology NAS.
+I run a Hassio instance on a pi 3 for experiments and testing of new integrations.

 ## Motion detection with a USB camera
 One of the main reasons I setup the Hassio instance was to build a usb camera based motion detection and alert system.
 I have a cheap ([10 pounds on Amazon](https://www.amazon.co.uk/gp/product/B000Q3VECE/ref=oh_aui_detailpage_o02_s00?ie=UTF8&psc=1)) usb webcam that captures images on motion detection [using](https://community.home-assistant.io/t/usb-webcam-on-hassio/37297/7) the [motion](https://motion-project.github.io/) hassio addon.

-##### Motion addon
+##### Motion addon setup
 I've configured the [motion](https://github.com/HerrHofrat/hassio-addons/tree/master/motion). add-on (via its hassio tab) with the following settings:

 ```yaml